History of Aaron Gordon in Timeline

 In 2016, Aaron Gordon was a runner-up in the NBA Slam Dunk Contest, losing to Zach LaVine.

-2016: Appointed President of Athlete Acquisition for Lucid
+2016: Appointment as President of Athlete Acquisition for Lucid

-In 2016, Aaron Gordon was appointed president of athlete acquisition for Lucid, a sports psychology app developed by mental skills coach Graham Betchart.
+In 2016, Aaron Gordon was appointed as the president of athlete acquisition for Lucid, which is a sports psychology app developed by mental skills coach Graham Betchart.

 February 18, 2017: Second Slam Dunk Contest

-On February 18, 2017, Aaron Gordon participated in his second consecutive Slam Dunk Contest, but did not make it past the first round.
+On February 18, 2017, Aaron Gordon participated in his second consecutive Slam Dunk Contest but did not advance past the first round.

 On March 31, 2017, Aaron Gordon scored 20 of his 32 points in the first half of the Magic's loss to the Boston Celtics.
 He also had 16 rebounds in the game.

-On October 24, 2017, Aaron Gordon scored a career-high 41 points, including the go-ahead 3-pointer, in a win over the Brooklyn Nets.
+On October 24, 2017, Aaron Gordon scored a career-high 41 points in a win over the Brooklyn Nets.

-On November 29, 2017, Aaron Gordon had 40 points and 15 rebounds to help Orlando end a nine-game losing streak with a win over the Oklahoma City Thunder.
+On November 29, 2017, Aaron Gordon had 40 points and 15 rebounds in a win over the Oklahoma City Thunder.

 On December 30, 2017, Aaron Gordon had a 39-point effort in a loss to the Miami Heat.